Genco Erkal

-Genco Erkal (born 28 March 1938) is a Turkish drama actor.
+Genco Erkal (28 March 1938 – 31 July 2024) was a Turkish drama actor.
 He starred in the 1983 film A Season in Hakkari, which won the Silver Bear - Special Jury Prize at the 33rd Berlin International Film Festival.
 In April 2021, he announced that due to tweets in which he criticized the Turkish Government he was being prosecuted for insulting the President.

+Erkal died of leukaemia on 31 July 2024, at the age of 86.